vackosar/vackosar.github.io/_drafts/2021-10-04-electra-4x-cheaper-bert-training.md

   - perhaps bigger too difficult task
 - Trained jointly otherwise discriminator fails to learn
   - otherwise, the discriminator fails to learn
+  - generator selects harder cases
+  - but must not be too much better than discriminator

 ![ELECTRA model loss is sum of generator masked language modeling and discriminator loss](../images/electra-loss.png)